 Best air fryer deals in the Amazon Spring Sale 2025

-Amazon’s Spring Deals Day event is finally here, and we’re seeing huge savings on the energy-efficient appliance
+Amazon’s Spring Deal Days event is finally here, and we’re seeing huge savings on energy-efficient appliances

-Amazon’s Spring Deal Days Sale is finally here and set to run until 31 March 2025.
-With thousands of new deals ready to shop, there’s one nifty device we’re planning on buying – a new air fryer.
+For anyone looking for a bargain, there’s good news – Amazon’s Spring Deal Days Sale is in full swing and will run until 31 March 2025.
+With thousands of offers ready to shop, there’s one nifty device, in particular, that we’re planning on buying: a new air fryer.

 By rapidly circulating hot air to create a crispy finish, these clever appliances have become increasingly popular.
-So much so that Jamie Oliver recently wrote an air fryer cookbook dedicated to showcasing all the dishes you can cook in yours.
-The hype is hardly a surprise, with research showing that they cost as little as 17p per day to run, in comparison to the £1.05 cost of an electric oven.
+So much so, Jamie Oliver recently wrote an air fryer cookbook dedicated to showcasing all the dishes you can cook in your appliance.

+The hype is hardly a surprise, with research showing air fryers cost as little as 17p per day to run, in comparison with £1.05 for running an electric oven.

-Many brands have cottoned on to the popularity of air fryers, and in 2025, the market is saturated with a variety of options.
+Many brands have cottoned on to the popularity of air fryers, and, in 2025, the market is saturated with a variety of options.
 You’ll find air fryers that are particularly great for cooking meat, baking cakes and even doubling up as steamers.

-Lucky for you, our expert shopping team have put many big brand models through rigorous tests, and lots of them are reduced in Amazon’s Spring Sale.
-Here’s a list of the deals we think you should snap up right now.
+Luckily for you, our expert shopping team have put many big brand models through rigorous tests, and lots of our favourite models and brands are reduced in Amazon’s Spring Sale.
+Here’s a list of the deals to snap up while you can.

 Best air fryer deals in the Amazon Spring Sale 2025